Gluten Threshold Study - Wesley Research Institute

 The Coeliac Disease and Immune Health Research Program (CDIHRP) at Wesley Research Institute is addressing this knowledge gap through the Gluten Threshold Study.
 This study will compare small doses of gluten; Each participant is allocated either a dose of gluten or a placebo (which contains no gluten at all) through a process known as randomisation.
 The dose of gluten/placebo will be administered in a “gluten challenge”, which means that participants will ingest the gluten/placebo and then be observed for side effects.

-This study aims to determine if there is a minimum threshold or a ‘safe dose’ for the amount of gluten ingested by Coeliac Disease patients.
+This study aims to determine if there is a minimum threshold or a ‘safe dose’ for the amount of gluten ingested by coeliac disease patients.
 Other outcomes of this study will include:

 • Non-invasive diagnostic test could be developed for ‘at-risk’ relatives.